mwerminski/Elevator_Sys/README.md

 ## Elevator class
 This class represents an elevator in my simulation.
 Important methods:
 * `moveOn()` - imitate a movement of elevator and accepts next call from `calls`.
 At the beginning it checks the state and workload of an elevator.
-If the elevator is not in the target position, it will move in right direction.
+If the elevator is not in the target position, it will move in correct direction.
 Otherwise it will acquire a new call and update the direction.
 * `Elevator()` - constructor.
 * `compareTo()` - it is overridden method, we can compare elevator class objects by workload and disability.